josh-development/providers/packages/sqlite/README.md

 ## Description

-A Josh provider for @joshdb/core which uses Sqlite
+A Josh provider for @joshdb/core which uses SQLite

 ## Features